devran1/sound-and-music-making/mp3-to-wav/readme.md

 for making wav to mp3 do something like that

-sudo apt-get install mpg321 #also there is mpg123 for mp3 to wav
+sudo apt-get install mpg321 # also there is mpg123 for mp3 to wav sudo mpg123 -w a.wav a.mp3

 sudo mpg321 -w "......mp3" ".....wav"